WebP: Disadvantages and criticism

-Criticism

 In September 2010, Fiona Glaser, a developer of the x264 encoder, wrote a very early critique of WebP.
 Comparing different encodings (JPEG, x264, and WebP) of a reference image, she stated that the quality of the WebP-encoded result was the worst of the three, mostly because of blurriness on the image.
 Her main remark was that "libvpx, a much more powerful encoder than ffmpeg's jpeg encoder, loses because it tries too hard to optimize for PSNR" (peak signal-to-noise ratio), arguing instead that "good psycho-visual optimizations are more important than anything else for compression".

-In October 2013, Josh Aas from Mozilla Research published a comprehensive study of current lossy encoding techniques and was not able to conclude that WebP outperformed mozjpeg by any significant margin.
+In October 2013, Josh Aas from Mozilla Research published a comprehensive study of current lossy encoding techniques and was not able to conclude that WebP outperformed JPEG by any significant margin.

+Additional criticism of WebP includes the fact that while ubiquitous on the Internet, there remains a significant lack of support for the file type, with Wes Fenlon of PC Gamer describing them as "rampant" and "annoying", commonly rejected for uploading by various content management systems and other software programs, with Photoshop not officially supporting them until February 2022.
+Noting that the WebP format was entirely pushed by Google to replace traditional image formats, he posited that Google was "salty" that the VP8 video standard it created did not catch on and began promoting WebP as a "twisted act of revenge", albeit without evidence.
+He singled out as a point of particular annoyance the fact that WebP images were often downloaded as JPEGs or PNGs despite not actually being that file format, due to the replacement of source image files with WebP ones by content delivery networks to slightly save on bandwidth, but making it difficult for people to use an image after they had downloaded it, something that overshadowed the bandwidth savings with major inconvenience to users.
+He described "every website that serves them to me while holding a JPEG hostage" as his "sworn enemy".